MiraGaikwad/NCS2_Remote_Sensing_Scene_classification/README.md

 Using the code in file "01_MobilenetV2/Convert_to_PB_MobileNetV2.ipynb"

-## frozen model are converted into Intermediate Representation (IR)
+## Frozen model are converted into Intermediate Representation (IR)

 Before running following command OPENVINO environment needs to be initialised